 Before we talk about what debt does to our credit score, it’s important to review what 5 major factors influence and make up a credit score.

-- Payment history:
+- Payment History:

 - The type of debt your carry affects your credit score.
-Along with that, payment history, your total balance, and the number of debts you have will also affect your credit score.
+Along with that, your payment history, your total balance, and the number of debts you have will also affect your credit score.